Salah's agent posts cryptic tweet of laughing Liverpool star amid contract stand-off - but what does it mean?

 As things stand, a superstar performer at Anfield – one with 148 goals for the Reds to his name – is only tied to a contract through to the summer of 2023.

-There has been plenty of discussion regarding fresh terms, but there has been as much talk about outlandish salary demands and no paperwork has been signed as yet to keep the rumour mill ticking over.
+There has been plenty of discussion regarding fresh terms, as well as the player's salary demands, and no paperwork has been signed as yet to keep the rumour mill ticking over.

 Editors' Picks